 NARFA’’s Automotive Industries Compensation Corporation, known as the AICC, has grown into one of the most successful Workers Compensation programs in the country, with a focus of working with our members to educate, proactively manage claims, and provide unlimited loss control services at no extra charge to our members.

 Currently, members enjoy significant up-front savings on premiums, freeing up money for other important aspects of their businesses.

-The AICC also provides a great opportunity for members to EARN BACK dividends.
-For the past 4 years in a row, we have given back more than ONE MILLION DOLLARS PER YEAR to our members.
+The AICC also provides a great opportunity for members to EARN BACK dividends, as well as receive up-front premium discounts.
 It is no wonder NARFA has a 99% retention rate, and a safety culture that has been nationally recognized.

 The AICC program’s strong and diligent follow-up, dedicated customer service team, and loss control services leave no detail behind, working with members closely to ensure that safety becomes part of a company’s culture.